5G-MOBIX in a nutshell

 The problem drives the solution

-Various protocols, scenarios and 5G features are tested under conditions of regular vehicular traffic, network coverage, service demand, as well as considering the inherently distinct legal, business, and social aspects at each site.
+Various protocols, scenarios and 5G features are tested under diverse traffic, network coverage, and service demand conditions, as well as considering the inherently distinct legal, business, and social aspects at each site.
 Their performance is evaluated in the context of (1) cross-border issues, i.e. challenges towards seamless cross-border CAM functionality over 5G, ranging from telecommunication infrastructure, application security, to privacy and regulatory issues; and (2) the most promising solutions identified to address these.
 The 5G-MOBIX initiative’s holistic view on evaluation considers a wide range of technical aspects (from radio, network, up to application level), inter-playing impact factors, as well as alternative approaches to specific technical solutions.

 Knowledge is power